samsquire/ideas4/README.md

 I imagine a GUI that shows a chronological view of what has been received so far.
 When an item is received that is chronologically before the most recently received item, the GUI should highlight these items for the user to see in perspective of the original list.

-Perhaps have the concept of "new" items in addition to the chronological list.
+Perhaps have the concept of "newly received" delayed items in addition to the chronological list with a next and previous button.
+A bit like a search result in an text editor or IDE.

 # 189. Resumable loops

+# 190.

 # incomplete ideas